Brochado-Kith/microbiome_analysis/README.md

 > phy_tree: This object will have a phylogenetic tree that will be usefull for subsequent analysis. example [phy tree]()

+NOW YOU CAN TRY THE APP INSTEAD OF THE SEPARATED SCRIPTS!!!
+Download it and give it a try.

 ## Alpha diversity

 Once you have created the phyloseq object you can start the analysis.